NIYANTA SPELMAN - CEO

 Juan holds a Masters’ degree in International Economic Law from the Pontifical Catholic University of Peru.
 He also serves as a professor at Universidad Peruana Los Andes (UPLA) in Huancayo and Lima, and Alas Peruanas University (UAP) in Lima.

-MARIELA PALACIOS GONZALEZ - Director of Projects, Austin HQ
+MARIELA PALACIOS GONZALEZ - Director of Programs - Austin HQ

-Mariela Palacios Gonzalez currently works directly with the Executive Director of Projects in Austin, over-seeing the development of all project objectives and their implementation.
+Mariela Palacios Gonzalez currently works directly with the Executive Director of Programs in Austin, overseeing the development of all project objectives and their implementation.
 She works closely with RP’s teams in Peru and Austin on the compilation of project data and project processes.

 Mariela has worked with many different ecosystems ranging from the tropical dry forest and the tropical Amazonian rainforest to the biogeographical region of Choco.
 She worked on several projects in Colombia, Ecuador, and Peru, as a consultant for leading environmental conservation organizations including World Wildlife Fund and The Nature Conservancy.
 As a consultant for the Colombian Government, she coordinated hydrographic basin management plans.
 Prior to that, she served as a Biology teacher at Amazon State University in Ecuador.